dgroomes/java-columnar-query-engine/README.md

   been inspired by [Kuzu](https://github.com/kuzudb/kuzu) which is a property graph database but it has schemas (which I like) so doesn't that make it a traditional object database?
 I tried to build Kuzu from source but had issues (it's extremely new; so that's ok) so maybe I'll try Realm (although it's also C++ so I'm scared).
+* In-memory
+  * This is mostly for convenience.
+I don't want to deal with file IO.
 * Foreign Memory API (stretch goal)
   * I want to lay the memory out not in arrays or objects but in contiguous chunks of off-heap memory.
 See [JEP 442: Foreign Function & Memory API (Third Preview)](https://openjdk.org/jeps/442).
 * Vectorization (stretch goal)